mlbybee/Pandas-challenge/README.md

     Small school passing rate = 89.8%

 Support Received:

-I reviewed the lectures, utilized the Xpert Learning Assistant on the Bootcamp site, utilized Stack Overflow, W3 Schools and discussed with one of my class  peers on slack.
+I reviewed the lectures, utilized the Xpert Learning Assistant on the Bootcamp site, Stack Overflow, W3 Schools and discussed with one of my class peers on slack.

 Submission Includes:

-Resources Folder containing .csv files (school data and student data) ReadMe file
+Resources Folder containing .csv files (school data and student data)

+ReadMe file

 PyCitySchools.ipynb